kwamedan/my-full-template/README.md

 To combat this, I have removed the final paragraph from the overview section:

 * For my phone sized design, I have decided not to display the contact support information in the header:

+* Text in the navbar is too large to display all links in the menu:

+I have decided to delete the text and keep the icons whilst reducing the padding size:

+* The text in the main section overlap with each other:

+For responsive design, I have set the sizes and paddings to make the homepage more structured and neat

 ## Deployment